 File Naming Convention

-File names are divided into five , plus an extension, containing information on the issuing organization, region covered, date, feature type and version, as follows:
+File names are divided into five (for analysis products) or six (for forecast products) parts , plus an extension, containing information on the issuing organization, region covered, date, feature type and version, as follows:

-organization-code_region-name_valid-date_feature-type_version.ext
+Analysis

+organization-code_region-name_valid-date-time_feature-type_version.ext

+Forecast

+organization-code_region-name_valid-date-time_valid-forecast-time_feature-type_version.ext

 An underscore separates each division.
 The file name is not case sensitive.

 organization-code is a unique identifier adopted by each issuing organization (for example, CIS, DMI, AARI, NIC).
 The number of characters to be used for the organization code is not prescribed but should be kept reasonably short for practical purposes.